Wafaa-Almadhoun/operation-and-manufacture-motor-encoder/README.md

  ,We will cover several topics : 👍

  1. single channel optical encoder .
- 2. servo motor rotate 90 degrees and back to 0 degree after 3 sec .
+ 2. DC motor with a built-in optical incremental rotary encoder .
- 3. Suggestions to build a special encoder .
+ 3. Suggestions to build a special encoder for our BLDC motor  .

 ## Technologies
 Project is created with: